zaynah315-khan/zaynah315-khan/README.md

 ### 🧮 Calculator App

-A responsive calculator with a clean, modern interface for performing everyday mathematical calculations.
+A responsive calculator with a clean and modern interface for performing everyday mathematical calculations.

 **HTML • CSS • JavaScript**

-`Responsive UI` `Interactive Buttons` `Modern Design`
+`Responsive UI` · `Interactive Buttons` · `Modern Design`

 ---